horneliusdoteth/drippy-discord-bot/README.md

 # Drippy Discord Bot

+> Agent note: In the full Drippy workspace, read `../AGENTS.md`, `../CLAUDE/START_HERE.md`, `../CLAUDE/current-status.md`, and `../CLAUDE/doc-map.md` before using this README as implementation context.
+Do not read real `.env*` files.

 This bot handles automatic member verification when users join the Discord server using their unique invite link.

 ## What It Does